Columbia Technology Ventures

-This technology is a collection of optimized therapeutic prime-editing strategies targeting a hotspot of splicing mutations in the peripherin‐2 gene (PRPH2) that are associated with multiple retinal degenerations.
+This technology is a collection of optimized therapeutic prime-editing strategies targeting four common splicing mutations in the peripherin‐2 gene (PRPH2) that are associated with various retinal degenerations.

-Unmet Need: No targeted therapeutics against peripherin‐2 gene (PRPH2) that mediates retinal degeneration
+Unmet Need: Targeted therapeutics against peripherin‐2 gene (PRPH2), which mediates retinal degeneration

 The Technology: Gene augmentation methods and systems for PRPH2 retinal dystrophy therapeutics

-This technology encompasses a series of methods and systems to correct the +1,+2 and +3 c.828 splice site PRPH2 mutations.
-The method uses prime-editing to modify c.828+ mutations in PRPH2 by a modified version of the Cas9 nickase-reverse transcriptase, optimized pegRNA, and nicking sgRNA to generate systems to be configured for delivery to retinal cells.
+This technology encompasses a series of methods and systems to correct +1, +2, and +3 c.828 splice site PRPH2 mutations.
+The method uses prime-editing to modify up to four c.828+ mutations in any combination in PRPH2 using a modified version of the Cas9 nickase-reverse transcriptase, optimized pegRNA, and nicking sgRNA.
+The technology is a targeted approach configured for delivery to retinal cells.

-This technology was validated during in vivo experiments using patient induced pluripotent stem cell (iPSC)-derived retinal organoids.
+This technology was validated in vitro using patient-induced pluripotent stem cell (iPSC)-derived retinal organoids.

 Applications:

-- Methods can be developed to similarly edit optical dystrophies domestic animal and livestock breeding industries
+• Methods can be developed to similarly edit optical dystrophies in domestic animal and livestock breeding industries

 Advantages: